Code-Institute-Submissions/MS3_GoBooks/README.md

 ## Future Features To Implement

 * Add functionality to connect with other members, adding each other as friends that would show on their profiles.
+This social aspect would further develop the site, bringing people together with their love of books.
 * Expand user profile to add books they intend to read to go along with the books they have reviewed.
 * Add a storefront that will provide exclusive discounts to members who have built up their membership level.
+This would further incentivise people to become members, but also drive revenue to the site owner.
 * Add a social platform for users to host book club meetings and author events.
 * A feature that was intended for this project was the implementation of affiliate links, however time overran on the project, so it was moved to a future feature.
 This would have taken the ASIN or ISBN from the book entry in the library collection and paired it with an Amazon URL based on the user's geographic location, then it would have added a dedicated affiliate link to the end.